City Manager

 Rogers comes to Rocky Mount from Dumfries, Virginia, where he served as town manager since 2019.
 Rogers previously worked for the city of Richmond, Virginia, where he held various executive roles.

 Rogers has a Master’s degree in public administration and a Bachelor of Arts degree in political science from Virginia Commonwealth University.
-He is a member of the International City Managers Association and a past adjunct professor in the L. Douglas Wilder School of Government and Public Affairs at VCU.
+He is a member of the International City/County Management Association and a past adjunct professor in the L. Douglas Wilder School of Government and Public Affairs at VCU.

 The City Manager’s Office